nivedr/nivedr.github.io/_pages/about.md

 *January 2023*: I presented our recent work on nonlinear bandits at Google Research India and MSR India.

-*October 2022:* I will be participating in [https://www.aidslifecycle.org/ AIDS LifeCycle 2023].
-You can support me by clicking [https://do.nr/etse1d here].
+*October 2022:* I will be participating in [AIDS LifeCycle 2023](https://www.aidslifecycle.org/).
+You can support me by clicking [here](https://do.nr/etse1d).
 Every little bit counts!